shczhen/docs/sql-statements/sql-statement-desc.md

 ---
-title: DESC | TiDBSQLステートメントリファレンス
+title: DESC | TiDB SQL Statement Reference
-summary: TiDBデータベースでの`DESC`の使用法の概要。
+summary: An overview of the usage of `DESC` for the TiDB database.
 ---

 # DESC {#desc}